 Speaking of elegant SUV, Range Rover Evoque must come to your mind.
 This luxury SUV turns heads with its sleek, coupe-like design and modern aesthetics.
 Combine it with a refined driving experience and you get your perfect towing SUV.

 From its leather upholstery to its state-of-the-art infotainment system, every detail of Evoque’s interior is crafted for sophistication and comfort.
 With efficient mild-hybrid and plug-in hybrid powertrains, it generates 240 to 440 horsepower and a torque of 640 Nm.
 It strikes the perfect balance between performance and fuel economy.
+Therefore, if you’re looking to stay under the speed limit for towing caravans, it might be a decent option.

 When it comes to towing stability, the Evoque’s 2300 kg kerb weight provides a solid foundation.
 Still it remains slightly lighter than full-size SUVs built for heavy towing.